gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 When the second and every following quizzer on a team earn a correct ruling for the first time in the quiz, that team earns **+1 bonus team point, incrementing by the number of following quizzers**.
 For example, the second quizzer earns +1 bonus team points, and the third quizzer earns +2 bonus team points.

-In addition, a quizzer who answers a query correctly on the query immediately following a different quizzer from the same team answering correctly, that following quizzer earns their team **an additional +1 point**.
+In addition, a quizzer who responds to a query correctly following a different quizzer from the same team who responded correctly on a numerically immediately preceding query, that following quizzer earns their team **an additional +1 point**.

 ### 2.9.
 Timeouts